Aravinth-Megnath/Time-Series-Forecasting/README.md

 We utilize the trained FBProphet model to predict future sales for a specific period.

 ## Conclusion

-Based on the evaluation results, we conclude that the XGBoost model outperforms FBProphet in terms of forecasting accuracy.
-The XGBoost model's significantly lower MAPE showcases its potential for optimizing inventory management, aiding business decision-making, and gaining valuable insights into future sales trends in the dynamic mobile market landscape.
+In this project, we explored predictive sales forecasting for a mobile shop using FBProphet and XGBoost models.
+The objective was to improve business decision-making and gain insights into future sales trends.

+Both models showed promise, but XGBoost outperformed FBProphet with a significantly lower MAPE of 0.11% compared to 0.12%.
+This makes XGBoost the more suitable choice for accurate sales predictions.

+By leveraging advanced machine learning techniques, we equipped the mobile shop with a powerful forecasting tool.
+This enables optimized inventory management and data-driven decisions, leading to enhanced business performance and adaptability in the dynamic mobile market landscape.

+Continued monitoring and refinement of the models will ensure the forecasting system's long-term relevance and effectiveness.
+Overall, data-driven decision-making plays a crucial role in the mobile shop's success, enabling a more efficient and agile business operation.
 For more detailed insights and code implementation, please refer to the Jupyter Notebooks provided in this repository.